Attack Graph Convolutional Networks by Adding Fake Nodes: Attack Algorithms

-\CH{$c_{other}, c_{real}$ are undefined. } \XY{changed} where $y_i$ is the correct label of node $i$.
+where $y_i$ is the correct label of node $i$; $S$ is a group of $m$ target nodes $S=\{v_1, \dots, v_{m}\}$.
 In this objective function, if the largest logit of node $i$ is not the correct label $y_i$, it will encounter a positive score; otherwise the score will be zero.
 We then try to solve the following optimization problem to form the fake nodes:

 where $\|\cdot\|_0$ denotes number of nonzero elements in the matrix.
 Also, we assume $B, C, X_{fake}$ can only be 0/1 matrices.
-Unlike images, graphs have discrete values in the adjacency matrix, and in many applications the feature matrix comes from indicator of different categories. \CH{explain why feature matrix is also discrete for most applications}Therefore, gradient-based techniques such as FGSM and PGD cannot be directly applied.
+Unlike images, graphs have discrete values in the adjacency matrix, and in many applications the feature matrix comes from indicator of different categories.
+For some attribute graphs feature matrices are generated using word count; in practice, feature matrices are from categorical features, thus they are often discrete.

-Instead, we propose a greedy approach---starting from $B, C, X_{fake}$ all being zeros, we add one feature and one edge at each step.
-To add a feature, we find the the maximum element in $ \nabla_{X_{fake}} J (A',X')$ and turn it into nonzero.
-Similarly, we find the maximum element in $ \nabla_{B, C} J (A',X') $ and add the entry to the adjacency matrix.
-The Greedy attack is presented in Algorithm 1. \CH{We probably don't want to call this FGSM since this is more like a greedy method and totally different from FGSM..} \XY{changed} \CH{A question aobut algorithm1.
-Maybe we can also consider "removing" things if there's an existing edge/feature but the gradient is very negative} \XY{will be trapped in local minima} \CH{Anoter suggestion: can we add new users one by one?
-E.g., we first only add one user, and do greedy approach for several rounds, and then add another user. }
+Therefore, gradient-based techniques such as FGSM and PGD cannot be directly applied.
+Instead, we propose a greedy approach---starting from $B, X_{fake}$ all being zeros, and $C$ being identity matrix $I$, we add one feature and one edge at each step.
+To add a feature, we find the the maximal element in $ \nabla_{X_{fake}} J (A',X')$ and turn it into nonzero.
+Similarly, we find the maximal element in $ \nabla_{B, C} J (A',X') $ and add the entry to the adjacency matrix.
+The Greedy attack is presented in Algorithm 1.